jina-ai/reader/README.md

 ## Updates

+- **2024-04-24**: You now have more fine-grained control over Reader API using headers, e.g. forwarding cookies, using HTTP proxy.
 - **2024-04-15**: Reader now supports image reading!
 It captions all images at the specified URL and adds `Image [idx]: [caption]` as an alt tag (if they initially lack one).
 This enables downstream LLMs to interact with the images in reasoning, summarizing etc. [See example here](https://x.com/JinaAI_/status/1780094402071023926).

 ## Usage